Why Google My Business is So Important to Local SEO

 At Chetaru, we provide digital marketing services that help businesses grow their online presence and outperform their local or international competition.

 SEO plays a big part in the success we generate for our clients.
-So, if your business needs help attracting local or international customers, we’re here to help you with our Google My Business Listing and SEO expertise.
+So, if your business needs help attracting local or international customers, we’re here to help you with our Google My Business Listing and professional SEO services.